 There are many steps to be taken here and I’m not going to list them all, partially because I cannot predict them all.
 But what I can do is list some important factors that someone who is sourcing must take into consideration.

-It is easy to forget that while we imagine sipping a well aged pu’er that it had first to be grown from a seed or cutting, was then harvested in one of many harvests over the course of a year, underwent processing, packaging, shipping, and likely aging.
-That is a lot of product specific time investment.
-Now remember that the persons who did all that lived on the other side of the world.
+It is easy to forget that while we imagine sipping a well-aged pu’er that it had first to be grown from a seed or cutting, was then harvested in one of many harvests over the course of a year, underwent processing, packaging, shipping, and likely aging.
+That is a lot of product-specific time investment.
+Now, remember that the persons who did all that lived on the other side of the world.
 From Toronto, Canada to Pu’er, China the distance is 12,615km with a twelve hour difference in time zones.
 A quick side note, did you know that China has only one time zone for the entire country?
 I find this rather interesting.
 Back to the point, that is a lot of time and so a lot of calculations for someone who is going abroad to source teas.
-You’ll need to know the weather for that year as it effects the harvest dates.
+You’ll need to know the weather for that year as it affects the harvest dates.
 You’ll need to know the time it takes to traverse mountains and plan for vehicle breakdowns.
-You want to go to remote villages?
+Do you want to go to remote villages?
 Best know who to contact, how long it’ll take to get there, where to stay, and when the farmers or the markets are available.
-Of course for aged tea you can always purchase older stock….if the villages have any for you to buy.
+Of course for aged tea, you can always purchase older stock….if the villages have any for you to buy.
 Did you not know that you’re the only one sourcing?
-What chance do you have against a local procurement manger?
+What chance do you have against a local procurement manager?
 Do you think you’ll get the good stuff?
 Now I’m not saying it is impossible, far from it.
 I just want to highlight the importance of time when going abroad to source.
-Tea is an agricultural product and it has a self life.
+Tea is an agricultural product and it has a self-life.

 But all of this takes time and running a business consumes a lot of it.
 The manager who stays home can focus on budgeting, marketing, accounting, local networking, social media, public relations, and get to know and identify their consumer base to form a strategic plan.
 Try doing that while abroad.
 You’ll certainly have a lot more interesting stories to tell, but your opportunity costs are very relevant.
 I can hear the rabbits chirping in this hole, you can see how intricate this gets.
 Let me summarize by saying that time is of the essence and it is crucial in what you allocate to it.